Faith

 Put Down the Expectations

-Tweet My word for the year was authenticity.
+My word for the year was authenticity.
 And right now, being authentic means admitting to myself (and ya’ll) my expectations set me up for a dark dive into struggle.
 See, buying your dream farmhouse with dreams to fix it up is very different from living in said dream farmhouse in need of fixing up.
 Pinterest boards full of Farmhouse decor are exciting, but ants covering your counters and bathrooms not working are not.
 I have spent hours aimlessly wandering or doing nothing because I am so overwhelmed by it all.
 Perhaps though the aimless wandering gave me ample time for much needed soul-searching.
-I realized in all this expectations…
+I realized in all this expectations can set you up for massive disappointment.
+Reality is often different from what we picture or what we see on other’s newsfeeds and Pinterest boards.
+And when your expectations and reality clash, it can all come crashing down.

 • Faith